oniony/TMSU/README.md

   replaced with a fuller tag relationship facility in a later version and a script to upgrade your saved implications will be provided at this time.

-  Note: This release removes support for the legacy not operator '-'.
+  Note: This release removes support for the legacy not operator: '-'.
 Please use the 'not' operator instead.

   * Added support for tag values, e.g. 'country=uk'.